koraebi/ta-leaderboard/README.md

 #### 4. Custom Hooks.

 - usePagination():\
-Hook containing returning all the states and callbacks linked to the Redux Store and to be used inside any component.
+Hook returning all the states and callbacks linked to the Redux Store and to be used inside any component.

 - useSocket():\
 Hook to subscribe an event name to the global Websocket stored in the Redux Store, it allows different components to subscribe to different broadcasted events.